Alien-Worlds/the-lore/README.md

 "You have so many interesting mannerisms, Bud," she remarked.
 "You speak so much like a human.
 I worry that you've lost the ability to think clearly."

 "But that's where you're wrong, my loving doctor," Bud retorted.
 "I will astound you with all my wonder.
 Behold!"
 With a flourish, Bud tossed her a chunk of the coated Trillium.
-In its inert state, it was harmless—easy to transport and handle across the Federation without risk.
+In its inert state, it was harmless-easy to transport and handle across the Federation without risk.
 The nanobots, barely visible, clung to the surface, offering temporary protection until it was time for the stone to be processed.

 The Altans had developed a way to safely handle Trillium by deploying nanobot technology.
 These nanobots formed a thin protective layer over the reactive stone, shielding it from instability.
 During processing, the bots would simply burn off, leaving the Trillium ready for use.